ansible-collections/dellemc.os6/README.md

 ### Ansible Roles

-The roles facilitate provisioning of device running Dell EMC OS6.
-Some of the roles included in the collection are os6_aaa, os6_bgp, os6_xstp and so on.
-The docs directory in the collection includes documentation for each of the roles part of the collection.
+Roles facilitate provisioning of device running Dell EMC OS6.
+These roles explain how to use OS9 and include **os6_aaa**, **os6_bgp**, **os6_xstp** and so on.
+There are over 15 roles available.
+The documentation for each role is at [OS6 roles documentation](https://github.com/ansible-collections/dellemc.os6/blob/master/docs/roles.rst)

 ### Playbooks

-The playbooks directory includes sample playbooks that illustrate the usage of OS6 collections for provisioning device running Dell EMC OS6.
+Sample playbooks are included for provisioning device running Dell EMC OS6.

+- [iBGP Example](https://github.com/ansible-collections/dellemc.os6/blob/master/playbooks/README.md) - Example playbook to configure iBGP between two routers with Dell EMC OS6 switches.

 ## Installation